codeequity/codeEquity/docs/ceManual.md

 ##### CodeEquity App for Github credentials  (enabled upon app install)

 When the CodeEquity App for GitHub was built, a set of private key credentials were created and associated with the app identifier.
-Every you install the CodeEquity App for GitHub for a new repo, GitHub internally authorizes the app (via the private key credentials) to interact with the repo.
+Every time you install the CodeEquity App for GitHub for a new repo, GitHub internally authorizes the app (via the private key credentials) to interact with the repo.

-These credentials are stored in `ops/github/auth` Additionally, CE Flutter will on occasion communicate directly with GitHub through Octokit.
+These credentials are stored in `ops/github/auth`, and used by CE Server to acquire the Octokit credentials described below.
+Additionally, CE Flutter will on occasion communicate directly with GitHub through Octokit.
 To make this feasible, the app credentials are also copied into the CE Flutter space as part of the flutter build step.